runealbut/raspi_temp_datalogger/README.md

  The Log Programm
 --------------

-compile the prgram with make and run it with:
+compile the prgramm with make and run it with:
   ```
  pi@raspberrypi ~ $ nohup raspi_temp_datalogger > logdata.csv &
    ```